tencentyun/intlcloud-documents/product/视频服务/云点播/播放器 SDK 手册/点播超级播放器使用文档_intl.md

 [Sample code link](https://imgcache.qq.com/open/qcloud/video/tcplayer/examples/vod/tcplayer-vod-base.html)
 ## How to Use
 Some of the features of the player are described in details below, including best practices and precautions.
-### Setting the Player Size
+### Setting the Player Dimensions
-Here are a few ways to set the size of the player:
+Here are a few ways to set the dimensions of the player:

 * The width and height attributes can be set for the `<video>` tag.
 They should be in px (for example, width = "100px" or width = 100) but not percentage.
-* 	The size can be set through CSS which supports values in px and percentage (for example, width:"100px" or width:"100%").
+* 	The dimensions can be set through CSS which supports values in px and percentage (for example, width:"100px" or width:"100%").

 >?
->- If you do not set the width and height, the player will set its display size to the resolution of the video after obtaining the resolution.
-If the viewable zone size of the browser is smaller than the video resolution, the player will overflow the browser's viewable zone; therefore, this is generally not recommended.
+>- If you do not set the width and height, the player will set its display dimensions to the resolution of the video after obtaining the resolution.
+If the viewable area of the browser is smaller than the video resolution, the player will not fit within the browser's viewable area; therefore, this is generally not recommended.
 The best practice is to set the player size through CSS.
 >- Skilled use of CSS can achieve effects such as fit to full screen and container adaption.

 Sample: